synw/django-presence/README.md

 	return true
 }
   ```
+You can tweak ``presence/js/handlers.js`` to add your own client-side event handlers.

 ## How it works

 The presence data is automaticaly updated every minute from the Huey worker asking Centrifugo who is on the socket.